coderamen666/srd-v3.5-md/epic/epic-spells.md

 Finally, by increasing the Spellcraft DC by +60, the caster can summon a unique individual he or she specifies from anywhere in the multiverse.
-The caster must know the target's name and some facts about its life, defeat any magical protection against discovery or other protection possessed by the target, and overcome the target's spell resistance, and it must fail a Will saving throw.
+The caster must know the target’s name and some facts about its life, defeat any magical protection against discovery or other protection possessed by the target, and overcome the target’s spell resistance, and it must fail a Will saving throw.
 The target is under no special compulsion to serve the caster.